Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Taco Salad – My most popular recipe that uses this spice mixture!
 Tens of thousands of readers have made it and it gets rave reviews.

-- Other Taco-Flavored Dishes – Of course, you can use this recipe for any taco inspired dishes such as layered taco dip, 5-ingredient taco soup, slow cooker taco casserole, or swap out the fajita seasoning in shrimp fajitas (or any kind of sheet pan fajitas).
+- Other Taco-Flavored Dishes – Of course, you can use this recipe for any taco inspired dishes such as layered taco dip, 5-ingredient taco soup, baked taco casserole (or low carb taco casserole), or swap out the fajita seasoning in shrimp fajitas (or any kind of sheet pan fajitas).

 - Vegetables – Give your veggies a taco kick.
 Try this taco seasoning recipe on your sauteed broccoli, garlicky sauteed zucchini, or crisp-tender air fryer cauliflower.